nazmulh02/stats507-coursework/README.md

 # stats507-coursework
-This is for homework and project of DATASCI 507 course of University of Michigan
+This is for homework and project of DATASCI 507 course of University of Michigan.